 Class: Rangers are skilled stalkers and hunters who make their home in the woods.
 Their martial skill is nearly the equal of the fighter, but they lack the latter’s dedication to the craft of fighting.
 Instead, the ranger focuses his skills and training on a specific enemy a type of creature he bears a vengeful grudge against and hunts above all others.
 Rangers often accept the role of protector, aiding those who live in or travel through the woods.
 His skills allow him to move quietly and stick to the shadows, especially in natural settings, and he also has special knowledge of certain types of creatures.
 Finally, an experienced ranger has such a tie to nature that he can actually draw on natural power to cast divine spells, much as a druid does, and like a druid he is often accompanied by animal companions.
 A ranger’s Wisdom score should be high, as this determines the maximum spell level that he can cast.

-My long overdue bookshelf photo.
-I ended up not being able to do them completely floor to ceiling because the cats proved just how untrustworthy they are by cavorting around on the lowest shelf.
-I fortified it by putting my larger books down there so hopefully they can’t squeeze in.
+My long overdue bookshelf photo featuring the wonky ceiling.
+I ended up not being able to do them completely floor to ceiling because my agents of chaos and destruction (cats) pointed out the flaw in my plan by cavorting around on the lowest shelf.
+I fortified it by putting my larger books down there so hopefully they can’t squeeze in now.
 Most of my design choices are made that way.
 “How can I arrange this so the cats can’t demolish it?”
-They’re like drunk, furry toddlers.
+They’re like little drunk ninja toddlers who are constantly plotting.
 I digress.
-I’m glad to have these done, they beat the mishmash of yardsale bookshelves I had before by a long shot.
-However, they’re still not quite organized and my knick knacks were just thrown wherever they’d fit.
-They’re also overflowing already largely due to Hasting’s and their fabulous selection of used books.
-Oh well, on to the next project!
+Though they didn’t turn out quite as planned (originally they were going to be legit built-ins) they still cut quite the impressive figure in my living room.
+They could use some organizing but my library is always in flux so I’m not sure that’ll ever really happen.
+At this point I will shake my fist at Hasting’s and their fabulous selection of used books and be on my way.